norama/selector/README.md

 This section is based on the [available scripts](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#available-scripts) section of the [guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-In the project directory, you can run:
+After cloning / downloading this project, in the root directory you can run:

 ### `npm start`